scothew/s3management/lab4/README.md

  ![Object Tags](../images/4-versioning-1.png)

-Features:
+Note the following:

-Protects against unintended deletes (think Recycle Bin) No performance penalty
+* Protects against unintended deletes (think Recycle Bin)
+* No performance penalty
-Easy retrieval of deleted objects.
+* Easy retrieval of deleted objects.
-Integrates well with Lifecycle policies to help clean up older versions and move data to different storage classes.
+* Lifecycle policies assist "versioning" with variant control, clean up, and storage class mobility

 ## Lab Overview
 This lab will show how to copy objects from one AWS account to another.